Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 Note: If you are using a non-Windows® computer (e.g. Macintosh®) that doesn't put file extensions on filenames (e.g. .xls for an Excel sheet) automatically, then you will need to manually add the file extension to the filename before uploading if you want it to be displayed with the correct icon in the attachment list.

-You can also associate an existing document (that's already stored in SpiraPlan) with the artifact.
+You can also associate an existing document (that's already stored in Spira) with the artifact.
 To do that, click on the "***Add Existing***" button to bring up the add file association dialog box:

 ![](img/Requirements_Management_115.png)

 ![](img/Requirements_Management_116.png)

-You can then choose to either associate a document stored in the SpiraPlan Documents repository or (in the case of SpiraPlan/SpiraTeam but not SpiraTest) from the linked source code repository.
+You can then choose to either:

+- associate a document stored in the Spira Documents repository or
+- from the linked source code repository
+    {: .edition-spiraplan .edition-spirateam}

 In either case you first select the appropriate folder, and then pick the document(s) from the file list on the right.
 In the case of a source code file association you can also add a comment.

 !!! info "Maximum file size"
     The maximum allowed file size for any attachment in Spira is 2gb.
 You will not be able to upload or store any file larger than this.

 ### History
 This tab displays the list of changes that have been performed on the artifact since its creation.
 An example change history for a requirement is shown below:

 ![](img/Requirements_Management_117.png)